ysyk2021/grit-and-growth-how-to-develop-resilience-and-perseverance-for-a-fulfilling-life/src/chapter-6-1.md

-# The Importance of Self-Care for Perseverance

-## Introduction

 In the pursuit of a fulfilling life, it is crucial to develop resilience and perseverance.
 These qualities enable us to overcome obstacles, achieve our goals, and ultimately lead a more satisfying life.
 However, one aspect that often gets overlooked in this journey is self-care.